 You know running a business requires regular and open communication with your leaders and staff.
 But how can you do this on a daily basis without disrupting the workflow?

-A team huddle is a short stand-up meeting where store managers share goals and their plans of action for the day with staff beginning their shift.
-Team huddles are short, focused, and aligned with the goals you’ve set for your retail store.
+A team huddle is the perfect time for staff to share their goals and plans of action for the day.
+These meetings are usually short, focused, and aligned with the objectives you’ve set for your retail store.

 What is a team huddle?

 A team huddle is a short meeting where retail staff “huddle” together to discuss something related to your retail store—such as new products, daily priorities, or special events.
-They’re usually 15 to 20 minutes long.
-That’s the natural drop-off point for our attention spans.
+They’re usually 15 to 20 minutes long, since that’s the natural drop-off point for our attention spans.

-We can see shift huddles in practice with brick-and-mortar stores using a rotating shift schedule.
-When one shift clocks out and another checks in, team leaders will have a 10-minute huddle to hand over roles and responsibilities, assign staff to certain departments, and communicate the sales goals they’ve set.
+We can see team huddles in practice with brick-and-mortar stores using a rotating shift schedule.
+When one shift clocks out and another checks in, team leaders will have a 10-minute team huddle to hand over roles and responsibilities, assign staff to certain departments, and communicate the sales goals they’ve set.

-They’ll get together and discuss what tasks still need to be completed, status updates of ongoing tasks, and make sure the shift changes are smooth.
+They’ll get together and discuss what tasks still need to be completed and status updates of ongoing tasks, and make sure the shift changes are smooth.

 Now that you know how team huddles work, you might be questioning what you should cover in one.
 After all, if you’re asking for 15 minutes of your team’s time every day, it’s crucial that those meetings are as productive as possible.

 Let’s take a look at what you can cover in a team huddle:

 - Calling attention to new products you’re carrying.
 For example, talking about the materials of a new dress you just put on the sales floor and how and where it was made so your store staff can share this information with customers.